Ten Ways to Introduce Competition to Young Tennis Players

 9. Practice session should be fun, positive, and rewarding

-8) Race to the Rally… Not a Race to the Yellow Ball: We all know that there are some parents and coaches that still think that scaling the game to the right size for kids is a bad idea.
-These are the same people that are looking to move through the various balls and courts as soon as they can.
-They are literally in a race to the yellow ball which they think is the ultimate goal.
+8) Race to the Rally… Not a Race to the Yellow Ball: We all know that some parents and coaches still think scaling the game to the right size for kids is a bad idea.
+These are the same people who are looking to move through the various balls and courts as soon as they can.
+They are literally in a race to the yellow ball, which they think is the ultimate goal.

-9) The power of teams: Being with friends is powerful way to attract young players to do anything, but being on a team with friends is even more attractive to young players.
-Try to hold events that allow kids to be with their friends if at all possible.
+9) The power of teams: Being with friends is a powerful way to attract young players to do anything, but being on a team with friends is even more attractive to young players.
+Try to hold events that let kids be with their friends whenever possible.

-10) Consider Parent’s Schedules: Many clubs around the country have figured out that parents are so busy that Mom and dad find it difficult to spend time together.
-Many couples are looking for a regular weekly date night, but life and the busy schedule of a family can make that difficult to plan.
+10) Consider Parents’ Schedules: Many clubs around the country have figured out that parents are so busy that Mom and Dad find it difficult to spend time together.
+Many couples are looking for a regular weekly date night, but life and a busy family schedule can make planning difficult.

-So you can see that there are several creative options for introducing competition to young players.
+So you can see there are several creative ways to introduce competition to young players.
 Not all the ideas listed in this article will work for every club.

-My hope is that you can pick the few that might move the dial at your club and get these young players hooked on the fun of competition.
+I hope that you can pick the few that might move the dial at your club and get these young players hooked on the fun of competition.

-If you do not have a young child in your family ask friends that do, and ask them what they are having their kids play.
+If you do not have a young child in your family, ask friends who do what they are having their kids play.
 I have always gotten some great ideas by simply learning what else is around my area and offering things that seem to be working.

 Good luck on the courts and… Let Them Play!